sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The inclusion of a `HTTP routing framework`_ and `REST API`_ in Drupal 8 core
-will make it significantly easier to develop decoupled applications using a
+makes it significantly easier to develop decoupled applications using a
 client-side framework such as `ember.js`_ which connects to a Drupal backend.

 When profiling an API or headless request the Web Profiler toolbar is not